-Every month I put a list together of the books that I either need to read for review or the books that I want to get around to reading (finally) and I’m going to post my TBR Pile on the blog for you guys to share in my hopes and dreams of reading all of the books.
-Before we get to my list for next month, let’s see how I did in October.
+So, every month I put a list together of the books that I either need to read for review or the books that I want to get around to reading (finally).
+I’m also trying to be more responsible with my Kindle Unlimited and Audible Romance Package subscriptions so I’m going to post my TBR Pile on the blog so you guys can keep me honest.

 Previous Month Stats

 Books to Read: 10

 Pages Read: 1,332 | Hours Listened: 17 hours

 Favorite Read: Brazen and the Beast | Least Favorite Read: Like the Wind